maxzerbini/dingo/README.md

 ## Main features

 DinGo creates a Microservice application starting from your database schema.
-Supported databases are MySQL and PostgreSQL (still in beta).
+Supported databases are MySQL and PostgreSQL (currently in beta).

 These are the main steps followed by Dingo:
 - Data Model generation